V4Fire/Client/src/components/base/b-tree/README.md

 ```

 All elements have the `folded` modifier in `true` by default.
-To change this, just provide the modifier values as a prop.
+To change this, provide the modifier values as a prop.

 ```
 < b-tree &